lordrahl2-sys/Lord-Rahl-Venom-Bot/README.md

 ## 🧠 About Lord Rahl Venom Bot

-Lord Rahl is a powerful, royal-themed WhatsApp Multi-Device Bot built with **Venom-Bot**, designed to handle commands, group management, stickers, AI, auto-response, anti-delete, and more with elegance.
+Lord Rahl is a powerful,we power through knowledge.Control through code

 ---